 Sam Hampton, Network Navigator for Business Resource Efficiency at Oxfordshire Business Support and a research student at the Environmental Change Institute, University of Oxford (who wrote this piece about the workshop for The Open University)

 Dr Christopher Shaw, Senior Researcher at Climate Outreach.

 A large part of the promotion of the workshops to SMEs came from Oxfordshire Business Support, funded by the European Regional Development Fund (2014-20).

 If the UK and other countries are to meet their carbon reduction obligations, it is clear that SMEs will need to make significant, and in some cases radical changes, not only in terms of their day to day operational practices but also in their longer term trajectories.
 SMEs also influence the sustainability practices of countless other organisations and individuals through their products, services and communications.

 Videos & podcasts

-This video forms part of an ESRC research impact project with our partners; Environmental Change Institute, University of Oxford and Open University Business School.
+Here’s a glimpse into one of the ‘Growing Green’ workshops, part of an ESRC research impact project with our partners Environmental Change Institute, University of Oxford and Open University Business School.